chrisosaurus/icarus/docs/reference.md

 local mutation
 ==============

-Local variables are mutable and their values can be mutated
+Local variables are mutable and they can be reassigned new values

     let a = 5